shivagyawali/insurance-ai-chat/README.md

-# Policy Desk — frontend for the Insurance AI Agent
+# Policy Desk — frontend for the Insurance AI Agent..

 React chat UI styled like an insurance certificate: security-paper palette, guilloché masthead, ledger-style replies.
 Talks to the backend at